z1haze/225-lab3-8/SECRETS.md

-1) From terminal or command ine issue the following command: echo -n 'username' | base64
+1) From terminal or command line issue the following command: echo -n 'username' | base64
 2) Use the resulting base64 encoded username in your mongo-secret.yaml